syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### SelectedFilter

 There can be multiple SymbolFilters but only one filter can be selected at a time.
 You can select the filter from the collection of filters using the [SelectedFilter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_SelectedFilter) of the stencil.
-In combo box, the particular item will be selected and updated that item to the SelectedFilter.
+In the combo box, a particular item will be selected and updated that item to the SelectedFilter.
 In List view, the selected item will be updated as a SelectedFilter.

-## Add Title to Stencil
+## Add a title to the Stencil

 The [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_Title) property of the `Stencil` is used to add the title to the stencil.
-Please find the below code example to illustrate how to provide the content to the stencil.
+Please find the following code example that explains how to provide the content to the stencil.

 {% tabs %}